hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 Object storage will be written to the mounted disk.
 The expectation is that the storage server is replicated or backed up offsite and will be made available to the server in the event of a DR.

+#### Active/Active Disaster Recovery

+You should back up and replicate the stateful external services (PostgreSQL and Blob Storage) to an offsite location to enable a disaster recovery or datacenter failover.
+You can use either the [Backup/Restore API](../../admin/backup-restore.html) or service-native tools for backups.
+You do not need to back up the Redis instance because it does not store stateful data.

+Redeploy the Terraform Enterprise virtual machines in the restore location using the same automation as in the primary datacenter, and update names and IP addresses for the external services as is necessary.

 #### ESXi Cluster